SinaMoetakef/SMNumberWheel/README.md

 // ----- Stepper properties -----
 /** Set the visibility of steppers on top of the control.
 Default value: true */
 @IBInspectable open var stepper: Bool
-/** Amount of change in value when user presses stepper buttons. default: 1.0 */
+/** Amount of value change when user presses stepper buttons. default: 1.0 */
 @IBInspectable open var stepValue: Double
 /** Sets the color of steppers.
 Default: white color.
 This value is optional. */
 @IBInspectable open var stepperColor: UIColor?